Uniswap/docs/docs/sdk/v3/guides/liquidity/02-modifying-position.md

 title: Adding & Removing Liquidity
 ---

+# Notes
+- mention how you also have the option to collect fees but we will do that in the next guide
+- % to decrease liquidty by

 ## Introduction

 This guide will cover how to modify a liquidity position by adding or removing liquidity on the Uniswap V3 protocol.